friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\would_be_type_declaration_1.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: begin, end = 1, 2
-       2:
-    -->3: if var start := begin < end:
+       3: if var start := begin < end:
                  ^^^^^

     It looks like you were trying to declare that `start` was